Are you preparing for Swiss naturalization in Kanton Zürich?

 A multiple-choice test is required.

-Don’t just hope to pass it – aim for 100%.
+Don’t just prepare to pass – aim for 100%.

 Why aim for 100%?